 DCAL’s research provides a unique perspective on language and thought based on Deaf people’s communication.
 DCAL places Sign Languages and Deaf people in the centre of the general understanding of how language and communication work within linguistics, psychology and child development.
-Deafness is an important model for exploring questions in linguistics, cognitive sciences and in neuroscience, and this is now much more widely recognised (thanks in large part to DCAL’s research efforts over the last five years).
-Clinical developments in relation to hearing intervention, especially cochlear implantation, are also changing the experience of deafness and consequently their research programme.
+Deafness is an important model for exploring questions in linguistics, cognitive sciences and neuroscience, which is now much more widely recognised (thanks largely to DCAL’s research efforts over the last five years).
+Clinical developments in relation to hearing intervention, especially cochlear implantation, are also changing the experience of deafness and, consequently, their research programme.

 The two overarching themes that drive their research are:

 - How is communication shaped by deafness and the use of Sign Language?

 - How do deafness and early language experience impact cognitive functions beyond language?

 - To consider the effects of deafness, delayed language development, and Sign Language use across the life span by studying children, adolescents and adults, including those with impaired signing;